JesseSGallagher/LearningGraphQL/README.md

 You can **Query** for:
 - All Games
 - Single Games
-- All Studios
+- All Game Studios
-- Single Studios
+- Single Game Studio

 The following **Mutations** can be preformed:
 - Add Game
 - Remove Game
 - Update Game's Name
-- Add Studio
+- Add Game Studio
-- Remove Studio
+- Remove Game Studio
-- Update Studio's Name
+- Update Game Studio's Name

 ## GraphQL Queries

 ### Get All Games
 ---
 This would get you a list of all the games listed, displaying their id, name, and studioID.
-(You can add or remove retrieved fields as needed.
+(You can add or remove retrieved fields as needed)
 ```
 {
   games {